-In this section, we will describe our proposed kernel which we will refer to as the path kernel.
+In this section we will describe our proposed kernel which we will refer to as the path kernel.
+Figure 1 illustrates the contents of a path matrix in a simplified example, showing the emergence of diagonal patterns when the two sequences are in good correspondence.